cuiyongbo/hello-world/my_wiki/programmer_note/gcc/gcc_basic_usage.rst

    If no -MF switch is given the preprocessor sends the rules to the same place it would have sent preprocessed output.

-   When used with the driver options -MD or -MMD, -MF overrides the default dependency output file.

 .. option:: -MD

-   -MD is equivalent to ``-M -MF`` file, except that -E is not implied.
-The driver determines file based on whether an -o option is given.
-If it is, the driver uses its argument but with a suffix of .d, otherwise it takes the name of the input file, removes any directory components and suffix, and applies a .d suffix.
+   -MD is equivalent to ``-M -MF file``, except that -E is not implied.

-   If -MD is used in conjunction with -E, any -o switch is understood to specify the dependency output file, but if used without -E, each -o is understood to specify a target object file.

-   Since -E is not implied, -MD can be used to generate a dependency output file as a side-effect of the compilation process.

 .. option:: -MMD